 The reduction in absence has also attributed to a reduction cost per employee, which now stands at £522 from £554 in 2015.
 Just over 25% of organisations stated that non-genuine absence is one of their top five cause of short term absence, with the private sector being the most popular sector for absence abuse.

 e-days offer an online absence management system that is designed to streamline the absence, holiday and sickness management process within your organisations.
-With automated tracking, reporting, approval and records to give you a clear overview of your employees absence.
+With automated absence reporting, tracking, approval and records to give you a clear overview of your employees absence.
 Get hands on experience with the award winning system with a free trial, or have a tour of the system with a demo of our system.